xsnpdngv/xsnpdngv.github.io/_pages/about.md

 - Participated in building and improving Telenor's in-house developed IN Platform to provide value-added services like prepaid calling, virtual private networking, premium rate services and real-time GPRS charging
 - Designed and developed a graph based Online Rating Engine to determine charging information for voice calls and data traffic
 - Specificated and implemented a concurrent Billing Flow Controller framework along with component logics for subscriber and service guiding, rating and balance handling
-- Accomplished the IN Provisioning thread within the BSS Swap project including database re-design, interface specification, implementation, test automation and integration
 - Supported the Revenue Assurance Program by technical specifications and case investigations regarding prepaid voice calls and GPRS data traffic
 - Designed and programmed a Preprocessing Macro Compiler library for efficient conditional text message generation
 - Developed a SOAP Gateway for submitting automatic SMS notifications on balance and service activation related events
 - Implemented a subset of SNMP to integrate proprietary systems into Network Management
-- Led in test automation methodology and introduced a versioning system friendly technical documentation standard and toolset

 ## Memberships